jamesmh/PersonalBlog/source/_posts/refactoring-game-plan-and-tips.md

 > What do we want our system to look like in 1 year?
 In 2 years?

 Maybe we should be using a new technology stack like ASP .NET Core?
-Maybe our current code architecture does not allow us to re-use our business rules in other platforms (web vs. mobile API vs. desktop app) - so we need to consolidate our business logic and rules.
+Maybe our current code architecture does not allow us to re-use our business rules in other platforms (web vs. mobile API vs. desktop app)?
+This would imply that we need to consolidate our business logic and rules.
 (P.s.
 None of these cases require a re-write)

 # Dealing With Dependencies